 There are vending machines in the terminal but no food concessions.
 There are restaurants and quick-service food options less than 2 miles (3.1 km) away from the airport on the outskirts of Lethbridge.

 For ground transportation, it is recommended that arrangements be made before arrival at the airport.
-There is a car rental counter in the terminal.
+National Car Rental has a counter in the terminal.
 Otherwise taxi companies and car and limousine services are based off-site.
 Uber also operates in Lethbridge.
-A public transit option is CityLink, a demand transit system developed by Lethbridge Transit.
+A public transit option is Rides on Demand through Lethbridge Transit.

 Flair Airlines passengers arrive and depart Lethbridge Airport through ground-level gates.
 Flair begins online check-in for departing passengers 24 hours ahead of scheduled flight time and opens its check-in counter inside YQL three hours before departure.
 All check-in closes one hour before departure.

 When visiting Lethbridge and southern Alberta it’s probably wise to do what people in the area have done for a long time – take advantage of what’s there when it’s there.
-That means doing something outdoors, even in winter.
-Highlights include a Winter Lights Festival at Nikka Yuko Japanese Garden and skiing at Castle Mountain Resort in Pincher Creek, a skier-owned and operated resort spread out over 3,592 acres on two mountains and eight alpine bowls with an annual snowfall of 354 inches (900 cm).
-It’s also possible to get away from it all in a cozy winter retreat at internationally known Waterton Lakes.
+That means doing something outdoors, even in winter including a Winter Lights Festival at Nikka Yuko Japanese Garden and skiing at Castle Mountain Resort in Pincher Creek, a skier-owned and operated resort spread out over 3,592 acres on two mountains and eight alpine bowls with an annual snowfall of 354 inches (900 cm).
+Surrounding Lethbridge are four UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage sites: internationally known Waterton Lakes National Park where you can get away from it all in a cozy winter retreat, Writing-on-Stone/Áísínai’pi Provincial Park’s hoodoo formations, Head-Smashed-In Buffalo Jump used by indigenous peoples more than 6,000 years ago, and Dinosaur Provincial Park where fossils of 49 different dinosaur species have been uncovered.

 For tools to help build your own itinerary visit Tourism Lethbridge.